Saint Barthélemy: Religion

-The presbytery is located in the district of Lorient and dates from 1822.
-The building, including the masonry terrace, the staircases, the outbuildings and the gardens have been protected as historic monuments of France since 28 March 2002.
+The presbytery is in the district of Lorient, and dates from 1822.
+The building, including the masonry terrace, the staircases, the outbuildings and the gardens, has been protected as a historic monument of France since 2002.

-There are two main Catholic churches both dedicated to Our Lady of the Assumption or Notre-Dame-de-l'Assomption (the one in Lorient and the one in Gustavia) and a chapel of St. Catherine of Siena (Chapelle de Sainte Catherine de Sienne) in Colombier.
+There are two main Catholic churches, both dedicated to Our Lady of the Assumption or Notre-Dame-de-l'Assomption (the one in Lorient and the one in Gustavia) and a chapel of St. Catherine of Siena (Chapelle de Sainte Catherine de Sienne) in Colombier.

-Saint Barthélemy is also part of the Diocese of the North Eastern Caribbean and Aruba (diocèse de la Caraïbe du Nord-Est et d'Aruba), which is under the Church of England (Church in the Province of the West Indies) that serves a small minority on the island that is centered in the Anglican Church of Saint Bartholomew (Église anglicane de Saint-Barthélemy) built between 1853 and 1855.
-The small Pentecostal Christian community does not have a church building of its own and therefore offers religious services at St Barth's Beach Hotel.
+Saint Barthélemy is also part of the Diocese of the North Eastern Caribbean and Aruba (diocèse de la Caraïbe du Nord-Est et d'Aruba), which is under the Church of England (Church in the Province of the West Indies).
+It serves a small minority on the island.
+It is centered in the Anglican Church of Saint Bartholomew (Église anglicane de Saint-Barthélemy), built between 1853 and 1855.
+The small Pentecostal Christian community has no church building of its own and offers religious services at St Barth's Beach Hotel.

 The main religious holidays are Christmas, the day of the Assumption of the Virgin Mary (15 August), All Saints' Day (1 November) and the feast of St. Bartholomew (patron saint of the island) on 24 August.